 Rainscreen Siding System; How And Why

-A rainscreen style wall is a method of wall construction designed to improve an exterior wall’s ability to manage water.
+A rainscreen wall is an exterior wall construction design that improves a wall’s ability to manage water and stay dry.

 All Walls Leak Water & Trapped Water Rots Walls

-The Benefits Of A Rainscreen / Vented Wall Design
+Building Forgiving Walls – The Benefits Of A Rainscreen/Vented Wall Design